ClickHouse/ClickHouse/docs/en/sql-reference/operators/in.md

 When using the regular `IN`, the query is sent to remote servers, and each of them runs the subqueries in the `IN` or `JOIN` clause.

-When using `GLOBAL IN` / `GLOBAL JOINs`, first all the subqueries are run for `GLOBAL IN` / `GLOBAL JOINs`, and the results are collected in temporary tables.
+When using `GLOBAL IN` / `GLOBAL JOIN`, first all the subqueries are run for `GLOBAL IN` / `GLOBAL JOIN`, and the results are collected in temporary tables.
 Then the temporary tables are sent to each remote server, where the queries are run using this temporary data.

 For a non-distributed query, use the regular `IN` / `JOIN`.